chromaui/learnstorybook.com/content/intro-to-storybook/react/en/using-addons.md

 We could write forever about every use case for addons.
 For now, let's work towards integrating  the popular addon [Controls](https://storybook.js.org/docs/react/essentials/controls).

-If you've been following this tutorial, you already have it setup.
-When you installed Storybook this and other popular addons were added as part of the [essential addons library](https://storybook.js.org/docs/react/essentials/introduction) and we don't need to add any extra configuration.
+If you've been following this tutorial, you already have Controls setup.
+Fresh installs of Storybook include [essential addons](https://storybook.js.org/docs/react/essentials/introduction) to the Storybook experience.
+Thus, there's no extra configuration.

 ### Get setup